 Depending on the size of your boat, the Club’s Port Captain will assist new members in obtaining wet skips or dry storage space.
 While visiting neighboring ports, SCCYC members also have access to the facilities of other yacht clubs with “reciprocal” privileges.

 Social activities are spearheaded by the members, who plan numerous events offering fun, camaraderie and relaxation.
-The Beacon, SCCYC’s monthly newsletter, announces such events as boat hopping parties, sunset barbeques, karaoke nights and dinghy poker runs.
+Regular e-mail messages announce such events as Friday night stories, brunches, sunset barbeques, karaoke nights and dinghy poker runs.
 Holiday parties at SCCYC have always been special events club members, their families and guests.
 The Commodore’s installation dinner and the Opening Day Ceremonies are opportunities for SCCYC members to experience the annual traditions that make yacht club membership so unique.

-SCCYC has always enthusiastically supported one-design racing.
+SCCYC has always enthusiastically supported one-design racing and is proud to be hosting the Sunstroke series, a 20 week long series from May through mid-September where dinghy sailors compete in 5 races each Thursday and return to the club to recount the evening over drinks and dinner.
 The “Outlook Trophy” race is the oldest and only Portsmouth handicapped regatta in Marina Del Rey.
 Throughout the year, SCCYC sponsors several regattas, including our “One-Design” weekend.
-SCCYC is also the the home of Lido 14, Open 5.70 and Coronado 15 fleets.
+SCCYC is also the the home of Lido 14 and Coronado 15 fleets.
 SCCYC recognizes the international popularity of one-design racing and will continue to be one of the driving forces behind this fine sport in Marina Del Rey.

 Cruising is as popular with Club members as is racing.
 Sailboat and powerboat owners enjoy trips to Catalina, Paradise Cove, King Harbor and San Diego.
 The biggest annual cruise event is the Fletcher Memorial Cruise to Catalina Island.
 Friends from other clubs join us on the beach for a big breakfast bash prepared by our staff Commodores.